 If you leave university after a first degree (or a Masters), you will enter an investment bank as an analyst.
-Analyst is simply a euphemism for being at the bottom of the banking hierarchy.
+Analyst is therefore simply a euphemism for being at the bottom of the banking hierarchy.

 What do analysts do?
 If you work in an investment banking division (IBD), you usually will research companies that might be involved in a deal, you will build the financial models which value the companies you're looking at.
 And you will assemble your findings into a Powerpoint presentation.

-Michel says analysts don’t like to be reminded of their status.
-During her detailed research in two Wall Street banks, Michel came across an analyst who burst into tears after being introduced to a client as such.
+Michel says analysts don't like to be reminded of their status.
+During her detailed research in two Wall Street banks, she came across an analyst who burst into tears after being introduced to a client as such.
 “You introduced me as an analyst!”, the analyst complained (crying) to a vice president.

 How long will you be an analyst for?